Ajloun Forest Reserve

 The Ajloun Forest Reserve is a nature reserve located in the Ajloun Governorate in north-west Jordan.
 Established by the Royal Society for the Conservation of Nature in 1988 in the area around the village of Umm Al-Yanabi, it comprises an area of 13 km2.
 The reserve is houses a captive breeding programme for the locally extinct roe deer and has been declared an Important Bird Area by BirdLife International.
 There are also a number of hiking trails for tourists.

 In October 2018, Ajloun Natural Reserve won a place among the top 100 sustainable destinations on the global tourism map.
+In 2025, the reserve was designated as a biosphere reserve by UNESCO.

 Geography and climate

 The climate in the reserve is rare in Jordan as wooded areas account for only 1% of Jordan's area.
 The geography of the reserve contains mostly rolling hills and valleys as well as some springs.
 The reserve enjoys a Mediterranean-like climate but has been affected by desertification and deforestation for the past 200 years.